Emily Bishop

-Emily Bishop (also Nugent and Swain; originally credited as Miss Nugent) is a fictional character from the British ITV soap opera Coronation Street.
-Portrayed by Eileen Derbyshire, the character is the longest-standing female character in the serial, having first appeared on-screen during an episode which aired on 21 December 1960, played by an uncredited walk on actress.
-From January 1961 onwards, she was played by Eileen Derbyshire.
+Emily Bishop (also Nugent and Swain, also credited as Miss Nugent) is a fictional character from the British ITV soap opera Coronation Street.
+Played by Eileen Derbyshire, the character is the longest-standing female character in the serial, having first appeared on-screen during the fourth episode on 21 December 1960, played by an uncredited walk on actress.
+From January 1961 onwards, she was credited as played by Eileen Derbyshire.
 Derbyshire announced in November 2015 that she would be taking a retirement from the show and Emily departed on New Year's Day 2016 after 55 years on screen.
 It was announced on 9 August 2019 that Derbyshire had agreed to briefly reprise the role.
 She made a brief cameo on 9 October 2019 for Ken Barlow's (William Roache) 80th birthday celebration.